manuel-192/m-m/README.md

 ## NEWS
 - 2019-11-17: reorganized packages again
-- 2019-10-21: added pahis, paccache-service-manager, <strike>reboot-required</strike>, suc.
+- 2019-10-21: added pahis, paccache-service-manager, <strike>reboot-required</strike> and suc.
 - 2019-08-26: added 'arch-news-for-you' and 'remirror-arch'.
 - 2019-08-04: the old server address works no more.
 It has been replaced with another, see [instructions](../../../m-repo-info/blob/master/README.md).
 - 2019-07-30: now you can use also